Ympact/livewire-wizard/documentation/quick-start.md

 ## Quick example

+### The Wizard component

 For the wizard you create a `Wizard` component.
 It holds the Step components as public properties.
 The order of the steps is the order in which they will be rendered.
+The wizard component provides many [more methods](wizard.md) for defining the wizard and adding functionality.

 ```php
 namespace App\Livewire\CheckoutForm;